-The Economic Survey 2023-24 released on Monday considers the pace of technology developments, especially those in the field of Artificial Intelligence (AI), to be among the key determinants of India’s medium-term economic growth and says that AI’s uncertainty on jobs will be a hindrance to India’s progress.
+The Economic Survey 2023-24 released on Monday considers the pace of technology developments, especially those in the field of Artificial Intelligence (AI), to be among the key determinants of India’s medium-term economic growth and says that AI’s uncertainty on jobs could be a hindrance to India’s progress.

 “Technology is emerging as the biggest strategic differentiator determining the economic prosperity of nations.
 Its productivity enhancing potential is beyond doubt but the social impact of emerging technologies such as Artificial Intelligence (AI) via labour market disruptions and labour displacement is barely understood.
 It also has the potential to skew the capital and labour shares of income in favour of the former,” the Economic Survey said.